Limited-timeFree scans and removals, no strings attached.Start free

 What happened

-Beginning on Christmas Day 2023 with an attempted swatting of Special Counsel Jack Smith, a wave of swatting incidents continued into January 2024, targeting public officials connected to active legal proceedings.
-On January 7, 2024, police and fire trucks responded to a fake shooting report at the Washington DC home of US District Judge Tanya Chutkan, who was presiding over the federal election interference case against former President Trump.
+Christmas Day 2023 produced two simultaneous swattings of high-profile federal targets: Special Counsel Jack Smith and US District Judge Tanya Chutkan, who was presiding over the federal election interference case against former President Trump.
+The wave continued into January 2024.
+On January 7, 2024, police and fire trucks responded again to Chutkan's Washington DC home on a fake shooting report.
 On January 11, 2024, Nassau County police responded to a bomb threat at the home of New York Justice Arthur Engoron, the same day he was presiding over closing arguments in the $370 million civil fraud trial against Trump.
-Maine Secretary of State Shenna Bellows, several state attorneys general, and at least one federal cabinet member were also targeted in related incidents over the same period.
+Maine Secretary of State Shenna Bellows, several state attorneys general, and at least one federal cabinet member were also targeted over the same period.
+Beyond the swattings, Abigail Shry of Alvin, Texas, was federally charged for leaving a death-threat voicemail at Chutkan's courthouse.
+She pleaded guilty and was sentenced on November 12, 2025 to over two years in federal prison.
 Federal prosecutors charged a Florida resident in May 2024 with placing dozens of swatting calls targeting public officials nationwide.

 What happened